spur/events/README.md

 ## Quirks

 ### CSS touch-action
 The CSS `touch-action` property is not supported by this system.
+We advise to set it to `none` (`touch-action: none;`) to receive the native pointer events.

 ## Example
 ### React JS with ES6 example